Willy Adames Preview, Player Props: Brewers vs. Rangers

 Rangers Pitching Rankings

-- The Rangers' 4.00 team ERA ranks 10th across all league pitching staffs.
+- The Rangers have the 11th-ranked team ERA across all league pitching staffs (4.01).

-- Rangers pitchers combine to allow the seventh-fewest home runs in baseball (135 total, 1.1 per game).
+- The Rangers surrender the eighth-fewest home runs in baseball (137 total, 1.1 per game).

-- In his last time out on Sunday, the right-hander threw seven innings against the San Francisco Giants, giving up one earned run while surrendering seven hits.
+- In his most recent appearance on Tuesday, the right-hander went seven scoreless innings against the Los Angeles Angels while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.